 Think about taking a walk in the park or hiking a mountain: all of the plants around you will be moving in the wind.
 This is a kind of natural ventilation.
 However, in an indoor gardening room or tent, we need to recreate natural conditions that won’t be possible without the right equipment and planning.
 We’ve talked a lot about LED grow lights but we also want to cover the specifics of ventilation in a grow tent.

 Maintaining proper temperature

 Using grow lights can create a lot of heat in a small space like a grow tent (although LEDs create less heat than HPS or MH bulbs!).
 Sometimes, the inside of a tent can reach above 80 degrees, which can be very harmful to your plants.
 Further, lights produce both convective and radiant heat so you may find that your tents get a lot hotter than you planned—this is why we also recommend picking up a thermometer when growing in a tent.

-Plants are constantly emitting water vapor along with Oxygen and CO2 as biproducts of photosynthesis.
+Plants are constantly emitting water vapor along with Oxygen and CO2 as byproducts of photosynthesis.
 Since you are growing in an enclosed space with stagnant air, the built-up moisture can attract pests and encourage mold.
-Good ventilation can effectively reduce the humidity inside the tent, and a high CFM fan helps control.
+Good ventilation can effectively reduce the humidity inside the tent, and a high CFM fan helps control it.

 Providing fresh air

 This might be the most important role of a fan!.
 Plants need a lot of carbon dioxide-containing air for photosynthesis, but a confined space obviously adds any extra CO2, so fans solve this problem by bringing in outside air and forcing old air out of the tent.